 Having a spreadsheet that shows what's going on in the funnel, what events that you're all firing for in one central place is great.
 So that can be handed off to somebody else as well.

-So that's where your client, if they're going to run ads themselves, or if they're going to another agency, that's what they can be referring to.
+That's where your client, if they're going to run ads themselves, or if they're going to another agency, that's what they can be referring to.
 You do not have to jump on and have a call with them to explain all this.
 You can just do this in a Loom video while you're still under your agreed ad management time period.

 Typically there'd be a 30-day off-boarding process.
 That's when you can get all their files and everything ready in that time to be able to hand them over nicely, rather than them just going somewhere else and having to start from scratch.
-Again, this shows your client that you had their best interests in heart.
+Again, this shows your client that you had their best interests at heart.

 Another great thing to do when you are off-boarding a client is sending them a gift.
 It’s going to say it's been an absolute pleasure working with you.
 All the best with your new ad management service or with your ads in the future, and that's going to be so valued by them.

 This is honestly happening a lot post iOS.
 Campaigns aren't working as they used to, and managers are doing all they can, with the client suddenly thinking that they're not doing the best they can for me.
 So they start sussing out other agencies, talking to other people, and unfortunately, they’ll be told, yeah, we can fix that.
-So they go awesome and run over to the other agency only to find out two or three months down the track that they're getting the same result or worse.
+So they go, “Awesome,” and run over to the other agency only to find out two or three months down the track that they're getting the same result or worse.

 What do they do then?
 They come running back to you.
 The one who was running their ads.
 Saying, “I'm sorry.
 They're no good.
 This has happened.
 Can you please do my ads again?”